 Jeohiada commanded the captains of the guard to take Queen Athaliah out of the temple and put her to death, along with anyone who followed her.
 The guards obeyed, and Athaliah was executed by the Horse Gate on the palace grounds (2 Chronicles 23:15).
 Serving now as the king’s proxy, Jehoiada made a covenant between the king and the people that they would be the Lord’s people and no longer worship Baal as the queen mother had allowed (verse 16).
 The people stormed and destroyed the temple of Baal and killed the idolatrous chief priest (verse 17).

 Joash, just seven years old, assumed the throne and reigned as king over Judah for 40 years.
-Thanks to his advisor Jehoiada, Joash was known as one of the good kings of Judah who served the Lord.
+Thanks to his adviser Jehoiada, Joash was known as one of the good kings of Judah who served the Lord.
 Together, Joash and Jehoiada oversaw extensive repairs to the Lord’s temple that had gone neglected for far too long.
 Second Kings 12:1–3 says that Joash “did what was right in the eyes of the Lord all the years Jehoiada the priest instructed him.”

 Jehoiada lived to be an impressive 130 years old and blessed the kingdom of Judah with his godly wisdom and able direction.
 Highly regarded by the people for his service both to the kings of Judah and the house of God, Jehoiada the priest was buried in Jerusalem in the place of the kings.
-Unfortunately, after Jehoiada died, King Joash began listening to wicked advisors, and Baal and Asherah worship revived in Judah (2 Chronicles 24:17–19).
+Unfortunately, after Jehoiada died, King Joash began listening to wicked advisers, and Baal and Asherah worship revived in Judah (2 Chronicles 24:17–19).

 You can read more of Jehoiada’s story in 2 Kings 11–12 and 2 Chronicles 22:10–24:16.